faduzin/cs-bachelor/2025-1/raw_notes.md

 - ∑ represents the input symbols
 - δ(q0, a) -> means that the transition function goes over a symbol a that is part of the ∑ from leftt to right and parts from a state, which in this case is the initial one.
 - If the input symbols is completely read and the final state is not a part of the set of final states, then that input set is not a string of the represented language.

+### Machine Learning and Pattern Recognition

+- Project structure:
+- - Introduction to show where the project could or will be used.
+The objective of the project must be mentioned, and what will be done must be shown specifically.
+"What, who and in which way?" with what you plan to do or contribute to.
+- - Problem description, which contains the mathematical model of the problem.
+This part defines the problem to be solved, which must be completely solved by the end of the project.
+- - Proposed method, describes what will be done in a general perspective and based on something.
+- - Computational experiments, the most important part, defines the benchmark.
+The paper must be autocontinuous, which means that it defines everything used, details the data with a table describing everypart, it also shows the quantity of each class.
+Hablation test and use of visualizations.

+- Concepts:
+- - Soft Computing: eficient and low cost computation.
+- - Handcrafted features: LBP, SIET, KAZE -> Good to extract specific textures from the image.
+This has pros like improving the accuracy, using less resources and amenizes overfitting, but in counterpart, depends of parametrization and the accuracy is generally inferior to deep learning.
+- - Tensor: Image representation of a vector of vectors, each vector may have information like the mean, standard deviation, entropy, and may others, from a little section of the image.
+This little section has a defined size.
+- - CRISP DM: Compares your work with others, already done, projects.
+- - Hablation test: Tests each method individually and all combinations od methods.
+This proves that the combination of functionalities is what improves the accuracy.

+- Statistics review:
+- - Random variable is a function that associates a number to an event in the mostral space.
+- - The random variable is discrete if the space of numbers associate is finite, or better, if the possible values of that function are finete.
+- - The random variable is continuous if there is an infinite number of possible values.
+- - With DRV, we can use the amount of times a function leads to that outcome to define de probability of that outcome over all possible outcomes.